MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Host/Start-Transcript.md

 file.
 The transcript includes all command that the user types and all output that appears on the console.

-Starting in Windows PowerShell 5.0, `Start-Transcript` includes the host name in the generated file name of all transcripts.
+Starting in Windows PowerShell 5.0, `Start-Transcript` includes the hostname in the generated file name of all transcripts.
 This is especially useful when your enterprise's logging is centralized.
 Files that are created by the `Start-Transcript` cmdlet include random characters in names to prevent potential overwrites or duplication when two or more transcripts are started simultaneously.